Food Storage FAQ

 Some conditions are better than others for the speed at which an oxygen absorber works.
 For example, in a very dry climate, it might take up to a week for an absorber to fully activate.
 In a warm, humid climate it might take only 48 hours.

-For 1-gallon bags, you should use 1-2 300cc oxygen absorbers.
-For 5-gallon bags you should use 5-7 300cc oxygen absorbers or 1 2000cc oxygen absorber.
+For 1-gallon bags, you should use 1 500cc or 2 300cc oxygen absorbers.
+For 5-gallon bags you should use 1 2000cc and 1 500cc oxygen absorber.
 You should adjust this number up a little bit if you are storing less dense foods, such as pasta or some lentils, because the bags will contain more air even when full in comparison to very dense foods such as rice or wheat.

 Do I need to use oxygen absorbers with everything I store?

 Most foods will benefit in longevity when using oxygen absorbers.
-However, they are unnecessary when storing sugar or salt.
-In some cases, using an absorber with these foods will cause signficant clumping, although it won’t harm them otherwise.
+However, they are unnecessary when storing sugar or salt, which will last forever all on their own.
+In some cases, using an absorber with these foods will cause significant clumping, although it won’t harm them otherwise.
 Also note that some foods may not store well for long periods of time no matter the method used (for example flour, yeast and some spices).

 I ordered 20/50/100 Oxygen Absorbers, I’m definitely not going to use that many…what should I do with the rest?

-The easiest way I’ve found to store oxygen absorbers is to use a small mason jar with a gasketed lid.
+The best way to store oxygen absorbers is to use a small mason jar with a gasketed lid.
 You’ll know you have a good seal because the absorbers will pull the pop-top down.
-Try to use the smallest jar possible to minimize the work the absorbers you are storing need to do to clear the jar.
-You can also re-vacuum seal the absorbers in their orginal or another oxygen barrier bag.
+(If you have a Food Saver and jar attachment, you can use that to draw out excess air) Try to use the smallest jar possible to minimize the work the absorbers you are storing need to do to clear the jar.
+You can also re-vacuum seal the absorbers in their original or another oxygen barrier bag.
+Second best to using a mason jar is to use a Mylar bag.
+Please note, oxygen absorbers will NEVER cause a bag to contract, no matter how many are in a bag.
+See my answer below about ‘why didn’t my bags get hard.’

 What is Mylar?